la2050/archive/_organizations/camino-nuevo-charter-academy.md

       https://challenge.la2050.org/entry/camino-to-college-paving-the-way-to-and-through-college-for-urban-youth
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Camino Nuevo Charter Academy (CNCA) is a community of high-performing public schools that utilizes a comprehensive approach to prepare students from PreK through high school for success in college.
 title: Camino Nuevo Charter Academy
-uri: /organizations/camino-nuevo-charter-academy/
 extrapolated_project_ids:
   - '6102030'
 project_titles_from_extrapolated_project_ids:
   - 'Camino to College: Paving the Way To and Through College for Urban Youth'
-project_titles:
-  - 'Camino to College: Paving the Way To and Through College for Urban Youth'
-project_titles_from_project_ids:
-  - 'Camino to College: Paving the Way To and Through College for Urban Youth'
 original_project_titles:
   - 'Camino to College: Paving the Way To and Through College for Urban Youth'
   - Candice Ryu
 original_project_ids:
   - '6102030'
-project_titles_flagged: 1

 ---